01 November, 2021

 This is what we walked into

-We were told to go to the field where the ladies were giving a cooking demo.
+We were told to go to the field where the ladies gave a cooking demo.
 OK

 Ladies (who outnumbered the troops) and spectators